 In an integrated, globalized society, the increased flow of capital and goods across borders has been lauded widely.
 The increased flow of human beings across borders, however, has been somewhat more controversial.
-The presence of large numbers of noncitizens in countries across the globe presents a challenge to sovereignty, national identities, and understandings of citizenship itself.
-What are the possible outcomes when fundamental notions of universal rights clash with the prerogatives of sovereign states to control the admission and conditions of noncitizens’ stays?
-In this talk, senior University of Chicago lecturer Susan Gzesh examined the situation of asylum seekers, stateless persons, and migratory workers in the contemporary world.
-She discussed various models for striking the balance among the duties of citizenship, national identity, the role of foreign nationals, and respect for universal rights.
+The presence of large numbers of noncitizens in countries across the globe presents a challenge to sovereignty, national identities and the understanding of citizenship itself.
+What are the possible outcomes when fundamental notions of universal rights clash with the prerogatives of sovereign states to control the admission and conditions of noncitizens stays?
+In this talk, senior University of Chicago lecturer Susan Gzesh examined the situation of asylum seekers, stateless persons and migratory workers in the contemporary world.
+She discussed various models for striking the balance among the duties of citizenship, national identity, the role of foreign nationals and respect for universal rights.

 The Harper Lecture series is offered to the worldwide UChicago community by the University of Chicago Alumni Association.
 Named for the University’s first president, William Rainey Harper, the series carries on his vision of broadly accessible and innovative education.
 Susan Gzesh will also be delivering Harper Lectures in Shanghai on May 27 and Hong Kong on May 31.